LibraryOfCongress/data-exploration/docs/pages/apidocs/all-tutorials.md

 tags:
 sidebar: apidocs_sidebar
 permalink: all-tutorials.html
-summary: The [data-exploration GitHub](https://github.com/LibraryOfCongress/data-exploration) includes several Jupyter notebooks and other files that contain tutorials on how to use the API, with example script.
+summary: The [data-exploration GitHub](https://github.com/LibraryOfCongress/data-exploration) includes several Jupyter notebooks and other files that contain tutorials on how to use the API, with example scripts.
+The tutorials are loosely categorized by topic.
+Under each heading, you can find details on what the tutorial documents contain, the complexity and assumed background knowledge, and possible alternate use cases and adaptations of the code provided.
 ---

-description here about the page

-### Overview
+The majority of these documents are Jupyter notebooks, which is a programming environment that runs in a web browser.
+A notebook can contain both text in a markdown format and Python code that can be run directly as part of the workflow.

+If this is your first time using Jupyter notebooks, there are [several](https://reproducible-science-curriculum.github.io/workshop-RR-Jupyter/setup/) great [tutorials](https://programminghistorian.org/en/lessons/jupyter-notebooks) online to help you install and set up the software.

+### General Search and Query

 [JSON API Overview](https://github.com/LibraryOfCongress/data-exploration/blob/master/LOC.gov%20JSON%20API.ipynb)

+tutorial on x

+Background knowledge:
+* something
+* something else

+Alternate Use Cases:
+* something
+* something else

 [OpenSearch](https://github.com/LibraryOfCongress/data-exploration/blob/master/OpenSearch.ipynb)